 The serious illness I had challenged my work ethic

 I could not work to the extent I did before.
-Fatigue and pain would not let me.
-I needed a lot more rest than I ever used to.
+Fatigue and pain would not let me and I needed a lot more rest than I ever used to.
 When I returned to work, I noticed I did as much work as I could in the three days I was working though!

 Over the years the fatigue lessened and wasn’t nearly as bad as it used to be.
 I noticed the number of hours I work in a day crept upwards.
 I wondered about lessening my work ethic, taking my foot off that gas pedal.
 But that felt odd.